 Police make arrest in Memorial Day shooting

 Jun.
-28—Brunswick police made an arrest Monday in connection with the Memorial Day shooting on a neighborhood street in Brunswick, during which a teenage girl and a young man suffered gunshot wounds.
+29—Brunswick police made an arrest Monday in connection with the Memorial Day shooting on a neighborhood street in Brunswick during which a teenage girl and a young man suffered gunshot wounds.

 The two were wounded when "several shots were fired" during an exchange of gunfire, police said.